hashed-io/hashed-polkadot-api/README.md

 ```

-PolkadotApi is requeried to create an instace of [MarketplaceApi](https://github.com/hashed-io/hashed-polkadot-api/blob/master/src/model/polkadot-pallets/marketplaceApi.js), this class provide all methods to interact with gatedMarketplace pallet.
+PolkadotApi is requeried to create an instance of [MarketplaceApi](https://github.com/hashed-io/hashed-polkadot-api/blob/master/src/model/polkadot-pallets/marketplaceApi.js), this class provides all methods to interact with gatedMarketplace pallet.
 ```
 import { PolkadotApi, MarketplaceApi } from '@jmgayosso/hashed-polkadot-api'